In October 1938, a plane crash on Mount Dandenong became Australia’s first major air disaster. The aftermath would change aviation in this country.

 There were no survivors.

-The crash sent a shockwave through Australia’s fledgling air travel industry; safety had been billed as one of the DC2’s primary features.
+The crash sent a shockwave through Australia’s fledgling air industry.
+Safety had been billed as one of the DC2’s primary features.

 A public enquiry was held to determine the cause of the crash, and restore public confidence.
 Hearings were conducted in Melbourne’s Royal Exhibition Building, commencing October 30.